 Mental illness and substance abuse go hand in hand, and we should not try to deny that.
 If we keep denying this, we are not going to be able to treat your conditions effectively.
-People with co-occurring disorders need greater attention during the recovery from addiction process.
+People with co-occurring disorders need greater attention during the recovery from the addiction process.
 Treatment must be tailored to adapt to the challenges that mental illness throws out.

 In studies undertaken in the UK, the portion of addiction recoverees who have a co-occurring mental illness stands between 20-37%.
-The problem has been so severe that UK Gov have issued guidelines for those operating rehab clinics in England and Wales, which oversee the treatment of those who have a dual diagnosis.
+The problem has been so severe that UK Gov has issued guidelines for those operating rehab clinics in England and Wales, which oversee the treatment of those who have a dual diagnosis.
 The guidelines aim to prevent exclusion, enable effective services, and enhance recovery.

 Untreated Mental Illness and Drug/Alcohol Addiction Can Kill You

-Let’s not beat around the bush here.
-Removing yourself from an addiction while you have a mental illness could kill you.
-If you are depressed and you quit smoking, drinking, taking drugs, eating -whatever it is that keeps you going – your mental health is going to crash.
-When your mental health crashes, you’re at greater risk of suicide.
+Let's not beat around the bush here.
+Removing yourself from addiction while you have a mental illness could kill you.
+If you are depressed and you quit smoking, drinking, taking drugs, eating -whatever it is that keeps you going - your mental health is going to crash.
+When your mental health crashes, you're at greater risk of suicide.